 What you probably don't know about me is that I'm a voracious reader, a cycling enthusiast and an ardent supporter of Houston's urban transformation.
 Houston has always been a phenomenal city, but it is now gaining international renown as the place to reside, work, play and prosper with an unparalleled quality of life.
 In every dimension of my life, I do all that I can to contribute to a city characterized by diversity, equitability and opportunity.
 That is my Houston.

-At the end of the day, however, I'm just the proud father of Ginger, an alumna of Ole Miss who is now in graduate school at my alma mater of Sam Houston State University, and Richard, who is also a senior at SHSU.
+At the end of the day, however, I'm just the proud father of Ginger, an alumna of Ole Miss who is now teaching at Harvard Elementary, and Richard, who recently graduated from my alma mater of Sam Houston State University.
 Regardless of any successes in my life - and I hope there will be many more - Ginger and Richard make me the proudest!